Welcome to Intelligent Design, Optimization, and Learning (IDOL) Lab!

 • Office: Room 403, Mechanical Engineering Building, Korea Aerospace University, Goyang

-Kang, SungKu is an assistant professor in the Department of Mechanical and Aircraft System Engineering at Korea Aerospace University.
+Kang, SungKu is an assistant professor in the College of Engineering (Mechanical Engineering Program) at Korea Aerospace University.
 He received his B.S. degree in Mechanical and Aerospace Engineering from Seoul National University in 2012, and his Ph.D. in Mechanical Engineering from the University of Illinois at Urbana-Champaign in 2017.

 His research interest spans both the foundations in the extraction of human domain knowledge in a computer-understandable form, and its application to design automation through the integration with artificial intelligence, especially reinforcement learning.